JasonGlazer/createRulesetProjectDescription/README.md

 ## Required Input File Changes

-The EnergyPlus input file has some added requirements to be used with the createRulesetModelDescription utility.
+The EnergyPlus input file has some added requirements to be used with the createRulesetProjectDescription utility.

  - many tabular output reports are used, so the Output:Table:SummaryReports should be set to AllSummary, AllSummaryMonthly, or AllSummaryMonthlyAndSizingPeriod: